dgilleland/gh-theme-simple-course/docs/index.md

 ---
 layout: home
+title: Simple Course
+description: A Jekyll theme for GitHub Pages
 ---
-# Simple Course - A Jekyll theme for GitHub Pages
+# Using This Theme